 Investing is a strategy geared towards managing and growing wealth in the market over a longer period of time — we’re talking years or even decades.
 This means buying securities with a long-term outlook in mind and holding them through both market ups and downs until you reach your financial goal or are near the end of your investment time horizon.

 Many individual investors invest in the stock market using an IRA (Individual Retirement Account) or 401(k) account to save for retirement.
 With these types of accounts, you might not be actively checking your account every day (perhaps even monthly) or making changes to the securities you own.
 Instead, you’ll likely contribute to them over a lengthy time frame, investing and potentially generating returns.

-You might also invest in a personal investment account, whether through a Managed Portfolio or Self-Directed Trading (a.k.a.
+You might also invest in a personal investment account, whether through a Robo Portfolio or Self-Directed Trading (a.k.a.
 DIY trading), in order to grow your personal wealth or save for another financial goal, like buying a home or taking a vacation around the world.

 Patience can be a virtue when it comes to investing.
 Successful investing strategies tend to develop over the long run and, as an investor, you may need to wait many years to realize the best potential returns.
 However, the longer your money is invested in the market, the more opportunity you have to capitalize on compound interest or returns.

 Think of it this way: If you invest $1,000 and earn an average of 7% annually, after one year you will have $1,070 — a gain of $70.
 After two years, that will grow to about $1,145, a gain of another $75.
 Keep your investment a third year in the market and if you earn the same 7% return, you’ll be at $1,225, up $225 since you started investing.
 Without even adding to your initial capital, compounding allows your gains to continue growing year after year.